Pepetti/tradfri-control/README.md

 # tradfri-control
-Control center for tradfri lights built on React and socket io
+Control center for tradfri lights built on React and socket.io